-Rhinoplasty, or nose reshaping surgery, is one of the most popular cosmetic procedures in the UK.
+Rhinoplasty, or a nose job, is one of the most popular cosmetic procedures in the UK.
 While many people are familiar with traditional rhinoplasty, a newer surgical nose operation has gained popularity in recent years - preservation rhinoplasty.
-This blog will explore what preservation rhinoplasty is and why it might be right for you.
+This article will explore what preservation rhinoplasty or dorsal preservation rhinoplasty is and why it might be right for you.

 The nose tip can also be changed using these techniques whereby instead of removing cartilage the cartilage is reshaped and repositioned with stitches.